Andrews-repo/AWS-Project/README.md

 This project is a work in progress (as of March 25 2020), has gone under many revisions, and will be expanded upon to include more services over time.

 -Andrew

+Hey,
+Thanks for checking out my repo.
+This repo is where I store all the code I write and use to build things within AWS.
+I didnt have any forethought in the way the directories were named, and how they would appear long term, so I will attempt to guide you through what you're looking at with links below.

+I needed a project to learn AWS services after being certified.
+I found this [post](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/).